ntnn/vim-paperwork/README.md

 vim-paperwork downloads information from remote after the first call, so e.g. deactivating until call with vim-plug is not necessary.
 But this also means that the first start can take a few seconds, depending on the amount of notes and your connection.

+Multithreading can be activated with `let g:PaperworkMultiThreading = 1`.
+But this can lead to undesired behaviour such as deleted notes or notebooks showing up.
+On the other hand forced writes and syncs should be much faster.
+However the initial startup time won't decrease, since vim-paperwork does need the complete information at startup.

 #Screenshot

 With paperwork default settings, link to asciinema.org recording: